cloudera/cloudera-playbook/README.md

 If  ~/.ssh/id_rsa.pub and ~/.ssh/id_rsa files do not exist, they need to be generated using the ssh-keygen command prior to attempting connection to the managed hosts.

-Adding SSH private key into the SSH authentication agent:
+Adding the SSH private key into the SSH authentication agent (use this child shell by each command):

 ```
 $ ssh-agent bash